andyglez/csharp_language_demo/README.md

 > Captured Variables lives for at least as long as any delegate instance referring it.

+The C# compiler creates such extra classes automatically, allowing it to create a copy from the value currently in the stack frame of its scope into a whole new object and thus reusing it wherever the anonymous function is called into action.

 ~~~csharp
 public Action CapturedVariablesExtendedLife()
 {